aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Thu Jun 13 05:08:35 2024
+Last update: Fri Jun 14 05:07:06 2024

 ### Let's play! 🎮